bkrigeris/elk/README.md

 ## Running Elastic Stack

-In the cloned directory, where docker-compose.yml file run
+In the cloned directory, where docker-compose.yml resides run

 ```
 docker-compose up -d
 ```
 Note that the first time you run it, Docker will download and create new images.
-It can take anywhere up to 40 minutes to build and run initial Elastic Stack
+It can take anywhere up to 20 minutes to build and run initial Elastic Stack

 ```-d``` flag, starts the stack headless